 4. What level of organization are you looking for?
 Will you label categories of items or just place them where it makes sense to place them?

 5. Who will use this space?
-Does the space need to be accessible to everyone living in the home or just the main cooks of the family?
+Does it need to be accessible to everyone living in the home or just the family's main cooks?

 Once you have defined your needs and wishes for your perfect pantry, it is time to decide what shape it will take.
 A pantry is all about maximizing space and utilizing it well.
 From a single pantry cabinet to a vast walk-in, you may have more options than you think.